toopher/toopher.github.io/_posts/2013-07-12-enabling-travis-ci-for-toopher-libraries.md

 ---
 {% include JB/setup %}

-# Enabling Travis CI for our Toopher GitHub Repos
+# Enabling Travis CI for Fun and Profit

-Travis CI is an amazing service for the open source community.
-Continuous Integration, CI, runs your tests on every commit, notifying the team of any errors.
+Travis CI is an amazing service for the open source community!
+CI, Continuous Integration, runs your tests on every commit, notifying the team of any errors.
 This is a great practice that helps elevate the health of your software, which (hopefully) leads to more green builds.
 Travis does that for open source projects on GitHub, and it's rad.